 A knowledge organiser (KO) sets out the important, useful and powerful knowledge on a topic on a single page (Kirby, 2015).
 For students to succeed in a particular area, they must have a foundation of factual knowledge, understand those facts in the context of a conceptual framework and organise knowledge in order to facilitate retrieval and application (Bransford et al., 2000).

 Regular retrieval practice is important, because active retrieval aids later retention (Roediger et al., 2011).
 This can take various forms, e.g. low-stakes quizzes during lessons, or writing down the dates for key events in a timeline from the KO.
 It could be free recall, where students write down everything that they can remember on the topic, before checking the KO, or perhaps filling in a blank (or partially blank) knowledge organiser.
 Testing will also identify gaps in knowledge, lead to more learning on the next study session and produce better organisation of knowledge (Roediger et al., 2011).

-All subjects at Hele’s have shared with students KOs for each subjects and these are kept in their KO folder and the students have a KO exercise book which they use to record their learning.
+All subjects at Hele’s have shared with students KOs for each subject.
+These are kept in their KO folder and the students also have a KO exercise book which they use to record their learning.